technology-toolbox/website/content/blog/jjameson/2009/11/06/using-password-minder-to-manage-your-passwords.md

 Note that the original project settings specified **Platform target: Any CPU** and thus pwm.exe would generate a [`BadImageFormatException`](http://msdn.microsoft.com/en-us/library/system.badimageformatexception.aspx) when trying to load the 32-bit NativeHelpers.dll.

+{{< blockquote "font-italic text-danger" >}}

-> Could not load file or assembly 'NativeHelpers, Version=1.5.0.4, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
+Could not load file or assembly 'NativeHelpers, Version=1.5.0.4, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 An attempt was made to load a program with an incorrect format.

+{{< /blockquote >}}

 This was easy enough to fix simply by setting **Platform target** to **x86** and then recompiling.